andreafabrizi/DNSProxy/README.md

   0x1000-0xFFFF

 ```

-## Appendix D - Thoughts on TTL and example HTTP Cache Headers
+## Appendix D - Thoughts on TTL and recap on HTTP Cache Headers

-The TTL entity/value was foundation in DNSP development, considered for sake of caching.
+Concept of TTL has been taken in account since the foundation of DNSP
-With the advent of DNS-over-HTTPS RFC standard, the need to serve (and properly expire)
+developments for sake of caching purposes.
+With the advent of DNS-over-HTTPS RFC
-caches became imperative.
+as a standard the need to serve and properly expire caches became imperative.

 TTL specifies a maximum time to live, not a mandatory time to live.
 RFC2181: "Maximum of 2^31 - 1.
-When transmitted, this value shall be encoded in the less
+When transmitted, this value shall be encoded in
-significant 31 bits of the 32 bit TTL field, with the most significant, or sign, bit set
+the less significant 31 bits of the 32 bit TTL field, with the most significant,
-to zero.
-Implementations should treat TTL values received with the most significant bit set
+or sign, bit set to zero.
+Implementations should treat TTL values received with
-as if the entire value received was zero.
-Implementations are always free to place an upper
+the most significant bit set as if the entire value received was zero.

+Implementations are always free to place an upper bound on any TTL received, and
-bound on any TTL received, and treat any larger values as if they were that upper bound.
+treat any larger values as if they were that upper bound.

 ```
+https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control
 cache with HTTP/1.1 304 "Not Modified"
-https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control
  * REQUEST
 Cache-Control: max-age=<seconds>
 Cache-Control: max-stale[=<seconds>]